|“11” lines, in between the eyebrows||12-30 units|

 Botox and Dysport are very safe medications.
 There are over 700 FDA-approved uses for Botox!
 Allergic reactions, although possible, are extremely rare.
 If you have a severe and true milk allergy (not the same as lactose intolerant) Dysport is not a good option for you.

 If the medication is placed incorrectly or moves via the blood supply it can make one eyelid very difficult to open.
-This can be treated with medication and occurs in approximately 3% of all clients with full return within a few weeks with less likelihood with a more skilled hand (such as Hillary).
+This can be treated with medication and occurs in approximately 3% of all clients with full return within a few weeks with less likelihood with a more skilled hand (such as our injectors).

 Eyebrows can sometimes be slightly uneven after a treatment, mainly because your eyebrows are uneven, to begin with!
 One eyebrow might have stronger muscles above it, to begin with, and may require additional medication or hold the medication slightly differently.
 But overall, if one eyebrow is too high it can be easily corrected with minor injectable touch-ups and medication adjustments to achieve a symmetrical brow line!